shelbymode/getter-erc-20-balance/README.md

 3. `provider` (JsonRpcProvider): An instance of JsonRpcProvider from the ethers.js library, connected to an Ethereum JSON-RPC provider.

 Returns a Promise that resolves to the balance as a string.

-## License

-This project is licensed under the MIT License - see the LICENSE file for details...